even4void/aliquote/content/post/computing-eigenvalues.md

 (define X (matrix* R Q))
 ```

-Wrap the above code in a function, iterate 20 to 30 times and then the $X$ matrix should contain the eignevalues on its diagonal.
+Wrap the above code in a function, iterate 20 to 30 times and then the $X$ matrix should contain the eigenvalues on its diagonal.

 Of note, the Householder method for computing the QR decomposition in Racket is available on [Rosetta][].